Vishnupriyaaaaaaaaaaaa/javascript-journey/README.md

-This repository contains my Data Structures and Algorithms practice using JavaScript.
+This repository contains Data Structures and Algorithms practice exercises using JavaScript for beginners.

-I am solving DSA problems to improve my problem-solving skills and prepare for coding interviews.
+These DSA problems will help to improve your problem-solving skills and prepare for coding interviews.

 ## Problems Solved